FDio/csit/docs/report/introduction/test_scenarios_overview.rst

 original FD.io Jenkins job results and all archived source files.

-FD.io CSIT system is developed using two main coding platforms: :abbr:`RF (Robot Framework)` and Python2.7. |csit-release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
+FD.io CSIT system is developed using two main coding platforms: :abbr:`RF (Robot Framework)` and Python. |csit-release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
 A local copy of CSIT source code can be obtained by cloning CSIT git repository - :command:`git clone